JuanPabloDiaz/freeForGeeks/README.md

 - [You-Dont-Know-JS](https://github.com/getify/You-Dont-Know-JS) is a book series on JavaScript. ⭐ [177k stars](https://github.com/getify/You-Dont-Know-JS)
 - [javascript-algorithms](https://github.com/trekhleb/javascript-algorithms) and data structures implemented in JavaScript with explanations and links to further readings ⭐ [181k stars](https://github.com/trekhleb/javascript-algorithms)

+## TypeScript

+- [TypeScript](https://www.typescriptlang.org/) is a typed superset of JavaScript that compiles to plain JavaScript. ⭐ [100k stars](https://github.com/microsoft/TypeScript)
+- [Zod](https://zod.dev/) is a TypeScript-first schema declaration and validation library.
+I'm using the term "schema" to broadly refer to any data type, from a simple string to a complex nested object. ⭐ [30k stars](https://github.com/colinhacks/zod)

 ## React

 - [ReactPlay](https://reactplay.io) is a **React code editor** that allows you to write and preview React code in real time.
 It is a great tool for learning React, testing code, and creating demos. ⭐ [2k stars](https://github.com/reactplay/react-play)